Original Effective Date 09/30/2003

 - Study team members listed on HRPO application with a financial relationship related to the research project.

-- Subrecipients that defer to WU’s policies and process.
+- Subrecipients that defer to WashU’s policies and process.

 a.
 Sponsored Research Projects (e.g. grants or contacts)